-The holidays aren't complete without a little homemade Bread Pudding with Whiskey Sauce!
+The holidays aren’t complete without a little Southern Bread Pudding with bourbon sauce.
+It’s a classic recipe we serve every Christmas and March during Mardi Gras!

-It seems very fancy when you're serving it...our little secret...it's really easy to make!
+It seems very fancy when you’re serving it…our little secret…this simple bread pudding recipe is very easy to make!

-You'll find bread pudding on just about every restaurant menu in New Orleans.
-Some are very dense, while others are a little more fluffy.
+You’ll find this decadent dessert on just about every restaurant menu in New Orleans.
+Some versions are very dense, while others are a little more fluffy.

 This recipe is fluffy, not dense and, if you don't care for raisins, no problem!
 Leave 'em out!

-We like to make bread pudding every Christmas!
-We found a bread pudding recipe my Mother has -- the handwritten note on the scratch pad says, "delicious- from a Creole restaurant."
+It all started with remnants of an old fashioned bread pudding recipe we found.
+My Mother has a handwritten note on the scratch pad says, “delicious- from a Creole restaurant.”

-This was written in the early 80's.
-Then it lists the ingredients with a few measurements for the cinnamon and nutmeg, as well as heating instructions--vague, to say the least.
+This was in the early 80’s.
+Then it lists the ingredients with a few measurements for the cinnamon and nutmeg, as well as heating instructions–vague, to say the least.

 So, we started comparing her "recipe" to others...we found that many required similar ingredients, but in different proportions...some used cream versus whole milk while others used half-n-half.

 I knew if we had that many questions, you would, too.
-So, I've tried to address every question in order to make this seemingly difficult bread pudding recipe even easier!
+So, I’ve tried to address every question in order to make this seemingly difficult recipe a super easy recipe!

 Read the Tips below and recipe notes first...